mathbruyen/nodejsconfit2014/text.md

 ## Conflicts

-We assumed that applications could go offline, so we assumed the application must be partition tolerant.
+We assumed that applications could go offline, so it must be partition tolerant.
 And with that usually comes conflicts, two users doing a different edit to the same entity.
 With the model taken here, the conflict is detected when the second client tries to push its local edits.
 To us the solution is to refuse this push and require the client to do the merge.
-That does not necessarily mean that the actual user will do the merge, but that the application running on the client will do it, it is specific to your business case, no global choice can be made by any library.
+That does not necessarily mean that the actual user will do the merge, but that the application running on the client must be designed to do it.
+It is specific to your business case, no global choice can be made by any library.

 The good news is that with the chosen model, conflicts only happen when pushing local changes.
 When pulling, all changes from the server should be blindly taken.